 |Left: Mod Melt nest, Right: hot glue nest|

 And they painted up great - I actually noticed the paint coverage seemed better on the hot glue shapes.
 Can you spot a major difference between them?

 |Left: Mod Melt material, Right: Plain Old Hot Glue|

 Here's plain matte acrylic paint on Mod Melts from a Mod Melts mold.
 Ok results, but not quite as nice a finish:

 I also noticed the molds weren't all that different than any other shallow silicone molds.
 The point of being able to make your own custom embellishments seems kind of negated when everyone is using the same 4 molds to make shapes, so I tried using different silicone molds too.
-I used this folk design fondant mold from Wholeport, which has a bigger assortment of shapes and more varying sizes:
+I used this folk design fondant mold, which had a bigger assortment of shapes and more varying sizes:

 The results were just as good with the glue.

 I made a bunch from this mold with the Mod Melts sticks too:

 |Mod Melts material with a Wholeport silicone mold|